rosbashlab/HyperTRIBE/docs/source/run.rst

     nohup /path_from_root/HyperTRIBE/CODE/trim_and_align.sh S2_wtRNA.fastq &

 The output of this shell script is “S2_wtRNA.sort.sam” which records the alignment to the transcriptome in SAM format.
+In addition, the alignments have been processed by Picard to remove PCR duplicates.
 Repeat this step for the other RNA libraries.

 2. Load Alignments to MySQL
 ---------------------------